acm-projects/BillboARd/README.md

 ## Features

 ### 3D Models
 Users can view 3D models and animation by scanning billboards, which adds another layer of depth to otherwise flat advertisements.
+Users can also place 3D models on flat surface to see how products will look in person.

 ### Video Overlay
 Billboards come to life with video when users view them through their mobile device.
 This can be used to display more information than would normally fit on a poster and enhance the visual impact.